Flakky/ue-blueprints-styleguide/README.md

 ![Blueprints nodes align](/img/Look_Align.png)

-To align, select nodes, wich you want to align between each other and press a hotkey (Hotkeys can be found by RMB on a node > Node Align).
+To align, select nodes, which you want to align between each other and press a hotkey (Hotkeys can be found by RMB on a node > Node Align).

-# Comments
+## Comments

-You should comment a code, which behavior or existance reason is not obvious.
+You should comment a code, which behavior or existence reason is not obvious.
 Comments should answer "Why" question.
-Do not spend time on comments with a descrition of what your code does, as it should be clear by simply reading your code.
+Do not spend time on comments with a description of what your code does, as it should be clear by simply reading your code.

 You can also write some thoughts, that can help other developers to understand, why you did something there.